Rennes, a city of art and history

-Rennes (French: Rennes, Gallo: Resnn, Breton: Roazhon, Latin: Condate, Condate Riedonum) is a city in the east of Brittany in north-western France.
-Rennes is the capital of the region of Brittany, as well as the Ille-et-Vilaine department.
+Rennes is a city in the east of Bretagne in north-western France, capital of the region, as well as of the Ille-et-Vilaine Département.
 Rennes is classified as a city of art and history.

 This tradition is explained by the presence of forests around the city.
 As in the rest of the Duchy of Brittany, in Rennes, the medieval-style timber-framed houses continued to be built until the mid 17th century, much later than the actual Middle Ages themselves.

 The Parlement of Brittany

 From a heritage and historical point of view, the Parlement of Brittany building is one of Rennes and Brittany’s finest tourist attractions.
 Steeped in history, this imposing law court overlooks the stately town square that bears its name, and features a wealth of 17th century French pictorial art.

 Brittany, beautiful coasts and nautical sports

 Bretagne (Brittany in English) is a cultural region in the north-west of France.
 Previously a kingdom and then a duchy, Brittany was united to the Kingdom of France in 1532 as a province.
 Bretagne has also been referred to as Less, Lesser or Little Britain (as opposed to Great Britain) and is considered as one of the six Celtic nations.

 Easy access via high-speed train, air or motorway.

 Daily flights to Rennes-St-Jacques Airport directly from major French and European cities with major airlines or with low cost airlines from Europe.
 Rennes St-Jacques Airport is easily accessible.
 It is located only 10 minutes from the city centre by taxi.

 - Direct high speed trains (TGV) from Paris to Rennes in 2 hours, 18 daily round trips from 6:00 to 21:00